-It’s a tricky question to be sure.
+It’s a complicated question to be sure.
 For our purposes today, we’re going to use “richest” to mean wealth.
 But that raises even more questions.
 How exactly should one measure wealth?
-The countries GDP?
-Income per capita?
-The countries total gold stores?
+By a country’s GDP?
+Their income per capita?
+A country’s total gold stores?
 There are many different ways to evaluate wealth, and unfortunately, many different answers.
 Today we’ll take a look at a few of them.

 If you go by how much gold a country has in its reserve, the answer is easy.
 America leads the pack with over 8000 tonnes of gold.
 Germany is second with 3400 tonnes.
 Though, this is hardly a measure of a countries wealth.
 In 1971, President Nixon made the decision to take the dollar’s value off gold and put it on an agreed value between countries and our country’s citizens.
 The dollar is now backed by the value and strength of the US’s GDP and economy.

 If we measure by income per capita, that is, the average of income of all the citizens of a country, Norway takes the gold.
-At an average of $43,400 per year, they hold the top spot.
+At an average of $43,400 per year, Norway has the most income per capita.
 Switzerland is number two with $40,680 and the US is in 3rd place with $37,870.

 And finally, which country has the most millionaires total?
 The US is back on top with 4,715,000 millionaires.
 Japan comes in second place with 1,500,000 while China is in 3rd place with 1.2 million.

 So there you have it.
 What defines wealth?
-A countries GDP?
+A country’s GDP?
 A wealthy population?
 A combination?
-It’s a complex question so I leave it for you to decide.
+It’s a complex question so we leave it for you to decide.